Loading...

 How to consume Coffee Frappuccino (Grande) without glucose spikes

-Engage in light physical activity, such as a 10-15 minute walk, after consuming your Frappuccino to help your muscles use up some of the excess glucose.
+Engage in light physical activity, such as a brisk walk, after consuming the Frappuccino to aid in lowering blood sugar levels.

 healthspan-mbl